Joined:

 Location: Tehachapi, California

-I am an old roadie who has been riding road bikes for over 50 years.
+I am an old roadie who has been riding road bikes since 1964.
 In my retirement, I enjoy all kinds of bicycles but mostly enjoy restoring and riding classic road bikes.
 I divide my interest into four groups.
 I have a great interest in pre-bike boom road bikes of the 60s (that I drooled over as a kid).
 The bike boom road bikes of the 70s and early 80s; which carried me to many an adventure.
 I also find the transition era road bikes (between classic steel and modern monocoque carbon) interesting.
 In the 80s and 90s they showed great innovation that may never be seen again.
-Lastly, Klunkers and other proto-mountain bikes, have a strange organic appeal; they remind me of simpler, carefree days.

 I live in the mountains of California where level road only exists to connect climbs and descents.
 I soon discovered that I needed lower gearing and a slightly more upright position to accommodate my age, rebuilt heart (2/3 of it works), compressed disks (in my neck) and my carpel tunnel syndrome.
 Youth is wasted on the young!